Notes from RSPB Insh Marshes

 Day 1.

 This morning I arrived in Kingussie to begin the Scottish leg of my curlew sound recording journey.
 I was met by the RSPB’s Curlew Life Project Officer for Insh Marshes, Thijs Claes, at the train station.
-A friendly and slightly bear-like Belgian, Thijs is one of those people who make you feel at ease straight away.
+A friendly, bear-like Belgian, Thijs is one of those people who make you feel at ease straight away.
 I’m already glad I’ll be spending the next few days with him.

 A few hours later we were on the edge of the marshes - in one ear the constant hum of the A9 road, in the other one of the richest habitats for wading birds I’ve ever experienced.
 Back home, the sound of curlews was always accompanied by the UK’s other two big wading birds - oystercatchers and lapwings.
-In Cumbria and Conwy Valley, the oystercatchers had been missing - apart from a single adult in Geltsdale that flew past me without making a sound, with the purposeful aura of someone who’d forgotten their keys.
+In Cumbria and Conwy Valley, the oystercatchers had been missing - apart from a single adult in Geltsdale that flew silently past me with the purposeful aura of someone who’d forgotten their keys.
 Here at Insh Marshes though, all three species are present.

 As Thijs and I were talking, a flock of about eight curlews swooped down from behind us and onto the marshes.
 He told me that these were most likely failed breeders, which had been feeding on nearby farmland.
 There was heavy rain here recently and many nests were flooded.
 Some of them apparently contained chicks that had just hatched; others eggs on the verge of hatching.
 Thijs described how he’d walked among the grisly wreckage, picking out bits of baby bird and eggshell.
 While some of those pairs may have tried again, time seems to have already run out for others.